open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 ### connection (Required)
 A string describing the connection to an Azure event hub.

+### group (Optional)
+The Consumer Group to read from.
+If empty will default to the default Consumer Group $Default

 ### partition (Optional)
 The partition to watch.
 If empty, it will watch explicitly all partitions.